solliancenet/oracle-to-postgresql-migration-guide/application-setup/application-setup.md

 ## Set up your migration server and migrate the Oracle database to PostgreSQL

+The basic tasks of migration have been listed below.
+The task details have been discussed in the Oracle to PostgreSQL Migration Guide Word document.

 - Navigate to your migration server.
 It can be a VM or your local machine.
 - Install the ora2pg utility.
 - Make sure the Oracle server or client libraries are installed.
 - Install the pgAdmin utility.
+- Create a migration user login.
+Grant access.
-- Create the reg_app schema in pgAdmin.
+- Create the **reg_app** schema in pgAdmin.
+Grant access to the migration user.
 - Create a ora2pg project structure and migrate the database.
   - Configure a conf file to point to the Oracle and PG reg_app schema.
   - Export the Oracle table schema.